axonweb3/axon-docs/docs/api/latest_version.md

 - to: DATA, 20 Bytes - address of the receiver. null when its a contract creation transaction.
 - transactionIndex: QUANTITY - integer of the transactions index position in the block. null when its pending.
 - value: QUANTITY - value transferred in Wei.
-- v: QUANTITY - ECDSA recovery id
+- v: QUANTITY - ECDSA recovery id.
-- r: QUANTITY - ECDSA signature r
+- r: QUANTITY - ECDSA signature r.
-- s: QUANTITY - ECDSA signature s
+- s: QUANTITY - ECDSA signature s.

 #### Examples